What you need to do

 The hand hygiene online learning module provides education on hand hygiene and, more broadly, the principles of infection prevention and control.

 After completing the learning package and correctly answering all of the quiz questions a completion certificate will be emailed to you.
 Please provide a copy of the certificate to the Professional Experience Placement Unit.
-You should retain a copy of the certificate in your professional portfolio to take with you to your professional experience placement.
+Retain a copy of the certificate in your professional portfolio

 To undertake a clinical observation or placement in the JCU Clinics at the Clinical Practice Building students must complete additional requirements as listed below: